History of open access: 2000s

-Perhaps the first dedicated publisher of open access monographs in the humanities was re.press who published their first title in that 2006.
+Perhaps the first dedicated publisher of open-access monographs in the humanities was re.press who published their first title in that 2006.
 Two years later in 2008 Open Humanities Press, another publisher of humanities monographs, was launched.
 Most recently, the Open Library of Humanities launched in September 2015.

-In 2008, USENIX, the advanced computing systems association, implemented an open access policy for their conference proceedings.
+In 2008 USENIX, the advanced computing systems association, implemented an open access policy for their conference proceedings.
 In 2011 they added audio and video recordings of paper presentations to the material to which they provide open access.

 2010s

-In 2013, John Holdren, Barack Obama's director of the Office of Science and Technology Policy, issued a memorandum directing United States' Federal Agencies with more than $100 million in annual R&D expenditures to develop plans within six months to make the published results of federally funded research freely available to the public within one year of publication.
+In 2013 John Holdren, Barack Obama's director of the Office of Science and Technology Policy, issued a memorandum directing United States' Federal Agencies with more than $100 million in annual R&D expenditures to develop plans within six months to make the published results of federally funded research freely available to the public within one year of publication.
 As of March 2015, two agencies had made their plans public: the Department of Energy and the National Science Foundation.

-In 2013, the UK Higher Education Funding Council for England (HEFCE) proposed adopting a mandate that in order to be eligible for submission to the UK Research Excellence Framework (REF) all peer-reviewed journal articles submitted after 2014 must be deposited in the author's institutional repository immediately upon acceptance for publication, regardless of whether the article is published in a subscription journal or in an open access journal.
+In 2013 the UK Higher Education Funding Council for England (HEFCE) proposed adopting a mandate that to be eligible for submission to the UK Research Excellence Framework (REF) all peer-reviewed journal articles submitted after 2014 must be deposited in the author's institutional repository immediately upon acceptance for publication, regardless of whether the article is published in a subscription journal or in an open access journal.
 HEFCE expresses no journal preference, places no restriction on authors' choice and requires the deposit itself to be immediate, irrespective of whether the publisher imposes an embargo (for an allowable embargo period that remains to be decided) on the date at which access to the deposit can be made open.
 The HEFCE/REF mandate proposal complements the recent Research Councils UK (RCUK) mandate that requires all articles resulting from RCUK funding to be made open access by 6 months after publication at the latest (12 months for arts and humanities articles).

 HEFCE also provided grants to universities in England wishing to participate in the Pilot Collection of Knowledge Unlatched, a not-for-profit organisation enabling humanities and social sciences monographs to become open access.
 The Pilot Collection ran from October 2013 to February 2014 and 297 libraries and institutions worldwide participated in 'unlatching' the collection of 28 titles.
 61 of these participating institutions were university libraries in England eligible for the HEFCE grant of 50% towards the $1195 participation fee.